nlohmann/std_json/proposal.md

   the major design goals.
 Unnecessary overhead should be avoided, but not at all costs.
   This may not suit everyone everywhere, but for a presumably large audience performace is good enough while providing a fairly easy data structure to work with.

+<a name="scope"></a>
+## Scope

+This extension is a pure library extension.
+It does not require changes to the standard components.
+The extension can be implemented in C++17.

 <a name="examples"></a>